 |Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-|Blended: on-campus attendance may be required||33 credits||$418/cr. in-state and $523/cr. out-of-state*||Rolling Admission||GRE/MAT (waived if undergraduate GPA is 3.0 or higher)|
+|Blended and 100% Online||33 credits||$550/cr. in-state and out-of-state*||Rolling Admission||GRE/MAT (waived if undergraduate GPA is 3.0 or higher)|

 - Digital Writing

 - Northeast Writing Institute

 - Reading/Writing in the Common Core

 You may take these courses and institutes individually or as part of our graduate program.
 Check out our website for information on gaining certification in the National Writing Project as a member of the Maine Writing Project at MaineWritingProject.org.

 From the Dean of Education and Human Development:

 “In order to develop graduates prepared to become leaders in their selected profession, we feel that they first need to become inspired, motivated learners.
 We are seeking students that are self-motivated, goal-oriented learners who are truly inspired to become intellectuals themselves and we believe that we have the faculty and staff who can guide you along the journey.
 We hope to prepare our graduates to enter the profession ready to lead through service and action and poised to make a positive impact on children, youth, adults, families, communities, and schools.
 To reach this end our candidates will begin with inspiration and a commitment to developing the knowledge base to provide effective instruction and other educational services that will respond to the diverse needs of all learners.
 Developing this knowledge base is essential when learning to collaborate with others and to engage in ongoing professional development that will lead to engagement and transformative education.”

 For more information about this program, check out the Maine Writing Project website.